igorrates/api-challenge/README.md

 ***No auth has been implemented to this API.
 I'd suggest JWT Bearer token to communicate with the frontend and internal auth headers to communicate with other servers inside the network***

-***For the Get All Applications endpoints is better to implement pagination so, you won't do heavy operations on the database***
+***For the GetAllApplicationsAsync endpoint is better to implement pagination so, you won't do heavy operations on the database***